codeguy/php-the-right-way/pages/The-Basics.md

 ## Variable declarations

 At times, coders attempt to make their code "cleaner" by declaring predefined variables with a different name.
 What this does in reality is to double the memory consumption of said script.
-For the example below, let's say an example string of text contains 1MB worth of data, by copying the variable you've increased the scripts execution to 2MB.
+For the example below, let us say an example string of text contains 1MB worth of data, by copying the variable you've increased the scripts execution to 2MB.